bmish/eslint-doc-generator/README.md

 - An object exported by `.eslint-doc-generatorrc.js`, `.eslint-doc-generatorrc.json`, or any other config file format/name supported by [cosmiconfig](https://github.com/davidtheclark/cosmiconfig#searchplaces)
 - An object under the `eslint-doc-generator` key in `package.json`

 Config files support all the [CLI options](#configuration-options) but in camelCase.
-CLI options take precedence over config file options.

-Using a JavaScript-based config also allows you to provide a `postprocess` function which gets called with the generated content and path to each file as they're processed, to make it easy to apply any custom transformations such as formatting - this is useful if you are using formatting tools such as [`prettier`](#prettier).
+Using a JavaScript-based config file also allows you to provide a `postprocess` function to be called with the generated content and file path for each processed file.
+Useful for applying custom transformations such as formatting with tools like [`prettier`](#prettier).

 Example `.eslint-doc-generatorrc.js`: